 If you get the backup battery is low warning

-If you get this warning, there's actually no problem!
-The backup battery charges while you use the scanner, so you can ingore this message.
+If you get this warning, there's no problem.
+The backup battery charges while you use the scanner, so you can ignore this message.
 Select ENTER to close it and use the scanner like normal.

 If your scanner won't turn on

 If the scanner won't turn on or the battery isn't charging, you can check a couple things:

 1. Is the scanner sitting in the cradle correctly?
 Pick it up and reset is in the cradle.